Battered Women’s Syndrome

 If you are a battered woman who was arrested for a crime or violence or you have been accused of assaulting a woman in Central Texas, it will be in your best interest to avoid making a statement to authorities until you have legal representation.

-Law Office of Michael J. Price defends clients charged with domestic violence crimes in Taylor, Hutto, Round Rock, Georgetown, Belton, and many surrounding areas of Bell County and Williamson County.
+Price & Twine, PLLC defends clients charged with domestic violence crimes in Taylor, Hutto, Round Rock, Georgetown, Belton, and many surrounding areas of Bell County and Williamson County.

 Georgetown criminal defense lawyer Michael J. Price will work tirelessly to help you achieve the most favorable resolution to your case that results in the fewest possible consequences.